-- Requires the review and if necessary, update of future policy benefit assumptions at least annually for traditional and limited pay long-duration contracts, with the recognition and separate presentation of any resulting re-measurement gain or loss (except for discount rate changes as noted below) in the income statement. - Requires the discount rate assumption to be updated at the end of each reporting period using an upper medium grade (low-credit risk) fixed income instrument yield that maximizes the use of observable market inputs and recognizes the impact of changes to discount rates in other comprehensive income. - Simplifies the amortization of DAC to a constant level basis over the expected term of the related contracts with adjustments for unexpected terminations, but no longer requires an impairment test. - Requires the measurement of all market risk benefits associated with deposit (or account balance) contracts at fair value through the income statement with the exception of instrument-specific credit risk changes, which will be recognized in other comprehensive income. - Increased disclosures of disaggregated roll-forwards of policy benefits, account balances, market risk benefits, separate account liabilities and information about significant inputs, judgments and methods used in measurement and changes thereto and impact of those changes.
+- Requires the review and if necessary, update of future policy benefit assumptions at least annually for traditional and limited pay long-duration contracts, with the recognition and separate presentation of any resulting re-measurement gain or loss (except for discount rate changes as noted below) in the income statement. - Requires the discount rate assumption to be updated at the end of each reporting period using an upper medium grade (low-credit risk) fixed income instrument yield that maximizes the use of observable market inputs and recognizes the impact of changes to discount rates in other comprehensive income. - Simplifies the amortization of DAC and DAC-like balances to a constant level basis over the expected term of the related contracts with adjustments for unexpected terminations, but no longer requires an impairment test for these balances. - Requires the measurement of all market risk benefits associated with deposit (or account balance) contracts at fair value through the income statement with the exception of instrument-specific credit risk changes, which will be recognized in other comprehensive income. - Increased disclosures of disaggregated roll-forwards of policy benefits, account balances, market risk benefits, separate account liabilities and information about significant inputs, judgments and methods used in measurement and changes thereto and impact of those changes.

 In November 2020, the FASB granted a one-year date delay for the adoption of ASU 2018-12.
-The Company plans to adopt ASU 2018-12 on its new effective date of January 1, 2025.
-The Company is evaluating the method of adoption and impact of the standard on our reported financial statements and required disclosures.
-The adoption of this standard is expected to have a significant impact on the financial statements and required disclosures, as well as systems, processes and controls.
+The Company plans to adopt ASU 2018-12 on its effective date of January 1, 2025.

+The Company continues to assess the impact of the standard on its reported financial statements and required disclosures.
+The adoption of this standard is expected to have a significant impact on the financial statements and required disclosures, as well as changes to systems, processes and controls.
+The Company has created a governance framework and is managing a detailed implementation plan to support timely application of the guidance.
+The Company is currently developing and will continue to refine key accounting policy decisions, technology solutions and internal controls until the implementation is complete.